 Instead of sitting on the couch scrolling through your work emails, engage in one of your favorite hobbies.
 Read a book, paint, sketch, sew, do yoga, whatever brings you joy, and helps you decompress.
-Engaging in an activity that you enjoy is a great way to relieve stress and increase happiness hormones like dopamine and serotonin.
+Engaging in an activity that you enjoy is a great way to relieve stress and increase happiness hormones like serotonin.
 When these hormones are high, your body and brain can relax more effectively.

 Don't Let Night Sweats Defeat You

 Your night sweats do not have to dictate your sleep schedule or your quality of sleep.
 You can fight back against your night sweats by making simple adjustments to your routine.
 Talk to your doctor about your menopausal symptoms and discuss all the best solutions for night sweats for you that can help you find some menopausal relief.